If you’re looking for free CRM software, you’re probably in one of the following situations

 In addition, Notion offers features for real-time collaboration and allows teams to share, comment and assign tasks and reminders.

 Notion is an “all-in-one workspace”.
-It is a SaaS designed to concentrate all the information and documents you need for your work.
+It’s a SaaS designed to concentrate all the information and documents you need for your work.
 It works very simply as a pyramid system of pages that are all connected and can take a wide variety of formats.

-- It is a solution very close to the free CRM Google Spreadsheets.
+- This solution is very similar to the free Google Spreadsheets CRM.

-- Notion is therefore very simple and easy to set up, with the power of Notion and the interface significantly more pleasant.
+- Notion is therefore very simple and easy to set up, with the power of Notion and a much more pleasant interface.

 - Quite limiting.
-The fact that there is only one table means that you quickly find yourself with a lot of columns that are not used very much if you are not careful.
+The fact that there’s only one table means that if you’re not careful, you’ll end up with a lot of columns that aren’t used very often.

 Try Notion Lightweight CRM for free

-Of course, this version is not free, but paying $27 to have access to a much more complete (and multi-table) version is really worth it.
+Obviously, this version isn’t free, but paying $27 for access to a much more complete (and multi-table) version might make sense.

-- Multi-tables allow to go much further & to limit the complexity of each table (and data filling operation, whether automatic or manual).
+- Multi-tables allow you to go much further & to limit the complexity of each table (and data filling operation, whether automated or manual).

-- It’s still $27.
-Then again, it helps out a guy who creates an incredible amount of stuff for the Notion ecosystem.
-Better than helping Salesforce?
+- That’s still $27.
+At the same time, it helps a man who creates an incredible amount of stuff for the Notion ecosystem.
+Better than helping Salesforce, isn’t it?

 Try Notion advanced CRM for free